The Musical Modes: What Are They?

 Last updated

-When learning music we tend to think of scales having either a happy, cheerful and bright sound (major scale) or sad, melancholic sound (minor).
-But, in reality there are a whole host of other scales each with their own unique mood.
+When learning music, we tend to think of scales as having either a happy, cheerful, and bright sound (major scale) or a sad, melancholic sound (minor).
+But, in reality, there are a whole host of other scales, each with its own unique mood.

-In this post we’re going to taking a look at these other scales which are known as the music modes.
+In this post, we’re going to take a look at these other scales, which are known as the music modes.

 What are Modes in Music?

-Modes, which are sometimes called the church modes, are a series of seven musical scales each with their own unique qualities and sound.
+Modes, which are sometimes called the church modes, are a series of seven musical scales, each with its own unique qualities and sound.

-These seven scales are all types of diatonic scale which means they have seven notes and have two intervals that are semitones (half steps) and five intervals that are tones (whole steps).
+These seven scales are all types of diatonic scales, which means they have seven notes, contain two intervals that are semitones (half steps) and five intervals that are tones (whole steps).

 The Seven Types of Mode

-There are seven different types of mode which are:
+There are seven different types of modes which are:

 • Ionian mode